CoQ10 Side Effects

 Generic name: ubiquinone

 Note: This document contains side effect information about ubiquinone.
-Some of the dosage forms listed on this page may not apply to the brand name CoQ10.
+Some dosage forms listed on this page may not apply to the brand name CoQ10.

-Applies to ubiquinone: oral capsule, oral liquid, oral tablet, oral tablet disintegrating
+Applies to ubiquinone: oral capsule, oral liquid, oral tablet, oral tablet chewable, oral tablet disintegrating.

 Follow all directions on the product label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Although not all side effects are known, ubiquinone (the active ingredient contained in CoQ10) is thought to be likely safe for most adults when used as directed.

 Stop using ubiquinone and call your healthcare provider at once if you have: